Content of this article:

 Therefore, Windows operating system cloning or migration has the same result as creating a system image and restore.

-Why is Windows System Clone So Popular?
+Why Is Windows System Clone So Popular?

 An increasing number of Windows users trying to migrate OS.
 Following situations may be the common reasons for that:

 For faster running speed and better performance: Maybe you are not satisfied with the performance of your current hard disk drive (HDD), and you want to use a solid state drive (SSD) to replace the old HDD.
 As everyone knows SSD can offer much faster reading and writing speed than HDD.
+Compared to install Windows on the new SSD, it's easier to clone OS.

 For upgrade to a larger new hard disk: As time goes on, you may have collected a large amount of data that occupies your whole disk space.
 In this case, you can no longer allocate any free space in the same disk to the compact system partition.
 What's more, transferring all your data to a larger drive requires plenty of time and space.
 So cloning/migrating operating system and all applications in system drive to a larger hard disk drive is on agenda.